 “Showcase achievements that use subjective soft skills, so recruiters can read between the lines,” she says.

 Boyer shares suggestions.
 “Examples could be – coordinated employee morale events monthly for birthday recognition or awards ceremonies.
-Worked as a partnership liaison for events and external organisations.
+Worked as a partnership liaison for events and external organizations.
 This illustrates not only hard skills for scheduling and working with people, but also showcases team-member participation (people skills), stick-to-it-ness (diligence skills), and ability to outreach for a diverse set of project management (branding and marketing cold-call skills).”

-Think Personal Brand, Not Job
+Think Personal Brand, Not Job – Choose skills that align with YOUR personality

 Melanie Lundberg, AVP of Talent Management and Corporate Communications at Combined Insurance says that recruiters look simultaneously at both the LinkedIn profile and the resume to assess a candidate’s fit for the position.
 She recommends being consistent in what you share in those.